-&lt;sup>2Louis (or Aloysius): 1923: 6.
+2Louis (or Aloysius): 1923: 6.

-28.4.
-Sthita-Prajña: Steady-Minded

-The contemplative Chavara would not be elated, either, by any amount of praise or recognition.
+blindness for some time, 'with the most heroic resignation, even as heroic as martyrdom of love.'1 28.4.
+Sthita-Prajña: Steady-Minded The contemplative Chavara would not be elated, either, by any amount of praise or recognition.
 We may recall some of the direct or indirect compliments that people paid him: Already, while in the seminary, he was the favourite of Malpān Palackal, as he himself testifies: "Malpān Palackal adopted me as his protégé, looked after both my body and soul, and met the expenses of my priestly studies.
 Until his death he took more interest in me than in any of his relatives or other students who were his spiritual children.
 He considered me as his heir, and left me in charge of the work that was his heart's love, namely, the further growth and development of the monastery to which he had dedicated his life."2 As mentioned above, Palackal in recognition of Chavara's ability and character, made him actively involved in the administration of the seminary, and the discipline and teaching of seminarians.
-Later in 1844, Vicar Apostolic Xavier, respecting Chavara's virtues, cleverness, and efficiency formally appointed him a malpān for the Syrians in the vicariate.
-In 1861, Vicar Apostolic Baccinelli, convinced of Chavara's skill, courage, knowledge and saintliness, appointed him as the vicar general of the Syrians in Malabar.4 Fr Louis of Manjummel, who had lived with
+Later in 1844, Vicar Apostolic Xavier, respecting Chavara's virtues, cleverness, and efficiency3 formally appointed him a malpān for the Syrians in the vicariate.
+In 1861, Vicar Apostolic Baccinelli, convinced of Chavara's skill, courage, knowledge and saintliness, appointed him as the vicar general of the Syrians in Malabar.4 Fr Louis of Manjummel, who had lived with 1Valerian 1939: 260.

-&lt;sup>2CWC I (1990): 52-53, CSK I (1981): 59.
+2CWC I (1990): 52-53, CSK I (1981): 59.

-&lt;sup>3CWC I (1990): 40; CSK I (1981): 46.
-The Patent Letter, dated 16 November 1844, in its original Portughese is preserved in AMSI.

-&lt;sup>4The original of the appointment letter in Malayalam is kept in AMSJ, and its Latin version is given in Positio: 216f.

-Chavara for a long time, says that the Syrian Catholic priests showed him towering respect.
-Fr Jacob Palakunnel, another contemporary, has noted down in his diary: "The people called him an angel."
-Mr Mani Kurian Madathikunnel, after meeting Chavara and listening to him, said: "How pleasant an experience it was to see him.
+3CWC I (1990): 40; CSK I (1981): 46.
+The Patent Letter, dated 16 November 1844, in its original Portughese is preserved in AMSJ.
+4The original of the appointment letter in Malayalam is kept in AMSJ, and its Latin version is given in Positio: 216f.
+Chavara for a long time, says that the Syrian Catholic priests showed him towering respect.1 Fr Jacob Palakunnel, another contemporary, has noted down in his diary: "The people called him an angel."2 Mr Mani Kurian Madathikunnel, after meeting Chavara and listening to him, said: "How pleasant an experience it was to see him.
 He was filled with the Holy Spirit.
 At the same time, all those who assembled in the church could hear his sermon without any difficulty.
-I still cherish these memories."
-Vicar Apostolic Baccinelli, in his letter, dated 15 June 1861, to the Propaganda Congregation, recommending Chavara for Episcopal ordination, describes him as follows:

-A truly Christian, virtuous, most prudent and well versed in Sacred Scriptures, most learned in Syriac language, and who has shown himself in these circumstances by deed to be most attached to the Catholic religion and to the Holy See, so much so that the revolutionaries, the intruder and the others on his side, even up to Baghdad, have tried very much, used every art and cunning, to the extent of offering to consecrate him bishop, to get him over to their side.
+I still cherish these memories."3 Vicar Apostolic Baccinelli, in his letter, dated 15 June 1861, to the Propaganda Congregation, recommending Chavara for Episcopal ordination, describes him as follows: A truly Christian, virtuous, most prudent and well versed in Sacred Scriptures, most learned in Syriac language, and who has shown himself in these circumstances by deed to be most attached to the Catholic religion and to the Holy See, so much so that the revolutionaries, the intruder and the others on his side, even up to Baghdad, have tried very much, used every art and cunning, to the extent of offering to consecrate him bishop, to get him over to their side.
 If they had been able to get him, all would have followed him, since he enjoys with all great esteem, reverence, and authority...
-My thought and request to your Eminence is, if it is judged convenient, and if it is possible, to consecrate him co-adjutor bishop ... he will certainly bring forth fruits much better than those from the Chaldean Patriarch, because he is good, prudent and obedient, and in preaching he enchants.1 Thus, all along his life Chavara enjoyed the appreciation, praise, and recognition of people of all kinds, and even those of other religions and denominations; still more, the enemies admired him and sought his support.
-But he ever remained a humble servant of God and people, penitent and ascetic.
-In his writings, including the letters, whenever a reference is made to himself, he presents himself as a penitent.
-He may be rightly described a sthita-prajña, a steady-minded person, always keeping the mind fixed on the Lord alike in praise and blame, health and illness, success and failure, life and death.
-He was a yogi, a contemplative!

-&lt;sup>1Louis (or Aloysius) 1936: 7.
+My thought and request to your Eminence is, if it is judged convenient, and if it is possible, to consecrate him co-adjutor bishop ... he will certainly bring forth fruits much better than those 1Louis (or Aloysius) 1936: 7.